Two children with Ottobock leg prostheses spending time outdoors.

 Lower Limb Prosthetics.

-Whether your child needs a full prosthetic leg or just a prosthetic foot, confidence is key — yours and theirs.
+Whether your child has above or below knee limb difference, confidence is key, yours and theirs.
 You want to know you're choosing components that are designed for all that amazing energy, and ready to support vibrant physical and social growth.
+Here are a few kid-tested options to consider:

 Maverick Junior Children's Prosthetic Foot